DISCERNMENT COUNSELING FOR COUPLES ON THE BRINK

 A maximum of five counseling sessions.
 The first session is usually two hours and the subsequent are 1.5 or 2 hours.
 Each time a session is over, you as a couple decide if you want to continue with discernment or not.
 Sometimes people get clarity sooner than 5 sessions.

 Discernment Counseling is not Suited for these situations:

 - When one spouse has already made a final decision to divorce

 - When one spouse is coercing the other to participate

-- When there is danger of domestic violence
+- When there is a danger of domestic violence

 Let’s connect!
-Call, text, or book online a free initial phone consultation to see if Discernment Counseling is right for you
+Book online a free initial phone consultation to see if Discernment Counseling is right for you